ipsusu/IpsusuGShade/README.md

 - Add "lut_IpsusuGameplay.png" to your "\gshade-shaders\Textures" folder.
 - Add "IpsusuGameplay.ini" in your "\gshade-presets\Custom" folder.

+To use the Warm and Pastel versions, just rename these to lut_IpsusuGameplay.png.
+You can only use one at a time.

 Be sure to backup the current LUT.fx file, however I have provided a backup in the "lutbackup" folder of this repo if you break something.